Photo courtesy of Ryan Milrad

 Strategic Relationships

-We work collaboratively with legislators, agency leaders, local governments, and partner organizations to ensure independent voices are represented in policy conversations.
+Policy does not move without relationships.
+We work with legislators, agency leaders, local governments, and partner organizations to make sure independent voices are heard in every policy conversation that affects them.

 Practical Solutions